-EXAMPLES of "TESTS/ASSESSMENTS" in the APPROPRIATE GRADE LEVELS
+EXAMPLES of "TESTS/ASSESSMENTS" in the APPROPRIATE GRADE LEVELS:

-Examples, of different assignments, of what constitutes "tests/assessments" that is graded for accuracy and recorded in the grade book might include the following: (1) Unit tests; (2) Major Tests; (3) Multiple Skills Tests; (4) Performance-Based Assessments; (5) ELS Components of the "Pathways to Proficiency" Assessments; and (6) Any other major summative assessment aligned to a grade level standard that can determine mastery by its successful completion.
+Examples, of different assignments, of what constitutes "tests/assessments" that are graded for accuracy and recorded in the grade book might include the following: (1) Unit tests; (2) Major Tests; (3) Multiple Skills Tests; (4) Performance-Based Assessments; (5) Components of the District Chosen Digital Platform Assessments; and (6) Any other major summative assessment aligned to a grade level standard that can determine mastery by its successful completion.

-CALCULATING TERM GRADES
+CALCULATING TERM GRADES:

-Grades Pre-K: based on standards based report card requirements; Grades K-5: based on all assignments such as classwork, quizzes, process grades, writings, products and projects, and homework; and Grades 6-12: based on all assignments such as classwork, quizzes, process grades, writings, products and projects, and homework.
+Grade Pre-K: based on standards-based mastery requirements; and Grades K-12: based on all assignments such as classwork, quizzes, process grades, writings, products and projects, and homework.

-CALCULATING FINAL GRADES
+CALCULATING FINAL GRADES: